MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/NoSQL.md

 <b> Working with Azure Cosmos DB - Gremlin (graph) API. </b>

 <p> What are the graph data model components and what are uses cases in the real world?
 Azure Cosmos DB Gremlin API can be used as a graph data base.
 What is a graph data model.
 Real world data is naturally connected.
 Traditional data modelling focuses on entities not relationships.
 For many applications, there's need to model both entities and relationships.
 A graph database persists relationships in the storage layer.
 This leads to highley efficient graph retrieval operations.
-Are included within the NoSQL or non-relational category, sinnce there is no dependency on a schema or constrained data model. </p>
+Graph data models are included within the NoSQL or non-relational category, sinnce there is no dependency on a schema or constrained data model. </p>

 <p> A property graph is a structure that's composed of vertices (circle) and edges (connections).
 Both vertex and edge can have properties.
 Vertices are discrete entities such as a person, a place or an event.
 Edges are relationships between vertices.
 Finally we have properties.
-These are information about the vertices and the edges (?), e.g. name or age.
+These are information about the vertices e.g. name or age.
 Real world applications of a graph data model are social networks, recommendation engines, geospatial, IoT. </p>

 <p> Apache Gremlin is a graph traversal (query) language.
 You can use Gremlin to add, update, delete and query graph items.
 These items include vertices, edges and properties.
 There are multiple ways to interact with your graphs in Azure Cosmos DB Gremlin API.
-You can use the Gremlin SDK, which is available for .NEt, Java, Node.js, Python or you can use Gremlin to interact with your graph.
+You can use the Gremlin SDK, which is available for .NET, Java, Node.js, Python or you can use Gremlin to interact with your graph.
 You can download the Apache Gremlin console and use that, or alternatively, run your Gremlin queries from within the Azure Portal. </p>

-<p> Graph is the entity for container.
+<p> Graph is similar to container.
 Use a partition key. </p>

 <pre>